angelapak11/ch4-git-basics/exercise-1/README.md

 5. In the `README.md` file, below these instructions, add an ordered list of what you ate for breakfast today.

+What I had for breakfast:
-1. Water
+ - Water
-2. Rice
+ - Rice
-3. Spicy Chicken
+ - Spicy Chicken
-4. Potatoes
+ - Potatoes
-5. Eggs
+ - Eggs
-6. Fish
+ - Fish
-7. Soup
+ - Soup

 6. Using your terminal, add and commit the changes you've made to your repository